-4. Future Vision for Society That Should Be Taken into Account in the Research
+4. Future Vision for Society That Should Be Taken into Account in the Research involved, such as cancer, infectious diseases, allergic diseases, and autoimmune diseases, through the understanding and quantification of immunological memory status.

 By achieving the Goals and Objectives described in section 3 above, we will be able to take the medical innovations thus created and apply them as new healthcare technologies to contribute to society in the following ways: